-Set in the 80s on the Italian Riviera, a powerful romance blossoms between Elio, a seventeen year old, and his father’s twenty-four year old house guest, Oliver.
+Set in the 80s on the Italian Riviera, a powerful romance blossoms between Elio, a seventeen-year-old, and his father’s twenty-four-year-old house guest, Oliver.
 What follows is a fascinating blend of obsession, fear and an unrelenting desire from Elio.
-Over six weeks, both find themselves in the depths of total intimacy, something both fear they may never find again.
+Over six weeks, both find themselves in the depths of total intimacy, something they both fear they may never find again.

 Elio’s desire is the main focus of the novel.
 The narration is told from his perspective many years in the future (20 years, to be exact).
 In a nostalgic tale of love, the older Elio recounts his obsession with Oliver that eventually overstepped the boundary into possession.
 His thoughts became consumed with Oliver; wondering where Oliver was, wondering who he was with and who, if anyone, he had been sleeping with.
 A possession that sparked only jealousy when Elio thought Oliver might be with another man.
 The thought of him with a woman excited him more than anything, perhaps due to its normalcy, or, in a much more complex way, that it somehow signalled to Elio that it may be nothing more than just sex.
 Yet, the thought of being with a man crossed the line that they had not yet crossed together.
 It meant something far more and brought with it the possessiveness and jealousy that often accompanies desire.